Toggle: English / Spanish

 When to Contact a Medical Professional

-Prevention consists of avoiding close physical contact with untreated people.
-People on long-term medication become noninfectious (they do not transmit the organism that causes the disease).
+People on long-term medicine become noninfectious.
+This means they do not transmit the organism that causes the disease.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.